somnambulist-tech/laravel-doctrine-tenancy/README.md

 A file-system repository can be easily created instead of using the database, or a combination of both where a cache file is generated when the tenant sources change.

+Routes can be customised per site by adding a file to your routes folder using the domain name.
+Domain suffixes can be ignored by adding them to the list of ignorables in the tenancy.php config file under: `tenancy.multi_site.ignorable_domain_components`.
+The default are dev. and test.

+Routes are searched for in several locations:

+ * routes/<creator_domain>
+ * app/Http/<creator_domain>
+ * routes/<owner_domain>
+ * app/Http/<owner_domain>
+ * routes/routes
+ * routes/web
+ * app/Http/routes
+ * app/Http/web

+A single set of routes can be shared with all sites.
+If neither app/Http or routes exists, no routes will be loaded and an exception raised with the paths that were tried.

 In multi-site, changes must be made to your app config: